splendo/kaluga/example/readme.md

 The iOS app can be opened by either XCode or the KMM plugin of Android Studio.

-The Android app can be opened with Android Studio, at times the latest Beta or Canary release is needed.
-IntelliJ IDEA might also work but is not officially supported.
+The Android app can be opened with Android Studio, at times the latest Beta or Canary release is needed (see [DEVELOP](/DEVELOP.md))

-This project uses a structure created by Appcode (the Kotlin/Native plugin of Appcode is now unfortunately not recent anymore) , the root `settings.gradle.kts` file is under [ios/Supporting Files], so this is the directory to open with Android studio.
+This project uses a structure created by Appcode (the Kotlin/Native plugin of Appcode is now unfortunately not recent anymore) , the root `settings.gradle.kts` file is under [Supporting Files](/example/ios/Supporting%20Files/), so this is the directory to open with Android studio.